paulcair/paulcairns/content/skillsportfolio/computer-aided-design/onshape/index.md

 ## 7. Perform a revolve cut to finish the piece

+Use the revolve feature once again and select the "Remove" option to cut away the transformation.

+{{<image revolve-cut.png>}}

+You should end up with something that looks like the following below.

+{{<image final.png>}}

 ## 8. Export STL to import into your favorite slicer for 3D printing

+Export the STL file for your slicer and enjoy.

+{{<image-matrix-2 export1.png export2.png>}}